Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 Coca-Cola

-.
 Coca-Cola is a leader in food and beverage production.
 The company aimed to minimize defects through process analysis and control.
-Coca-Cola adopted Six Sigma statistical control methods: process mapping, root cause analysis and continuous monitoring.
-This allowed every production line to detect and proactively eliminate the causes of defects.
-As a result, the number of defects on production lines dropped 10-15 times.
+Coca-Cola implemented Six Sigma statistical control methods: process mapping, root cause analysis, and continuous monitoring.
+This enabled each production line to identify and address the causes of defects early.
+As a result, defects on production lines were reduced by 10 to 15 times.

 This increased customer satisfaction and reduced waste.